aaronshaver/twitter-news-bot/README.md

 Python-based bot that periodically and automatically retweets the most retweet tweets based on a keyword

-Code heavily inspired by / borrowed from: https://github.com/basti2342/retweet-bot
+Code heavily inspired by : https://github.com/basti2342/retweet-bot